 |Eero Pro 6E||AX5400||1,300||2,000 sqft|

-Testing Methods in My House
+My Testing Methods

-There are many variables at play when comparing my house to yours: which node your device connects to, number of nodes and devices, home layout, ISP speed, and the capabilities of your clients.
+There are many variables at play when comparing my house to yours: which node your device connects to, the number of nodes and devices, home layout, ISP speed, and the capabilities of your clients.

 Remember, when a device is plugged into Eero 6+, Eero Pro 6, or Eero Pro 6E directly, you’ll get gigabit internet speeds, but I’m testing for wireless mesh speeds.